 If you like rare plants, the aspect of the garden make it an ideal setting for tender species, such as abutilons, giant tree echiums and variegated mallows which are flowering between May and July.

 Guided tours to Beaulieu must be booked in advance.
 Please contact firstname.lastname@example.org

 Visits to house and garden last about about 1 hr 30 minutes.

 Vantastival festival is the first weekend of June, 2019.
 See www.vantastival.com for more details and booking for tickets.

 Termonfeckin International Harp Festival event at Beaulieu is Sunday 30th June, 2019. www.cairdenacruite.com/festival/international-harp-festival

 ‘Summer Strings’ Chamber Music Tuition with the ConTempo Quartet.
 29th-30 July, 2019. www.kendumusic.com

 House and Garden open to the public 1-5 pm during Heritage Week, August 17th-25th, 2019.

 Guide dogs only.

-Groups over 10 can be booked by appointment.
-Refreshments and buffet lunches can also be catered for on request and we welcome enquiries at firstname.lastname@example.org.
-For information and route map please see the website www.beaulieuhouse.ie
+Refreshments and buffet lunches can also be catered for on request.
+For more information please see www.beaulieuhouse.ie